Farmer-Led Research

 - Reimbursement for qualified seed and soil/plant analysis, when applicable

-- Complimentary ticket to farmer-led research training events and the Research Symposium
+- Complimentary tickets to farmer-led research training events and the Research Symposium

-- Reimbursement for 1 night stay at hotel for the Symposium (pending funding)
+- Reimbursement for 1 night stay at hotel for the Symposium (when applicable; pending funding)

 EFAO staff will help throughout the entire project, from design to the final report.
 Each project is unique, but typical responsibilities for staff include: